root-project/root/roofit/doc/developers/roofit_ad.md

 [Clad] is a C++ plugin for Clang.
 It implements a technique called Source Code Transformation to enable AD support.

 Source Code Transformation takes the source code (that needs to be differentiated) as the input and generates an output code that represents the derivative of the input.
 This output code can be used instead of the input code for more efficient compilation.

 For more technical details, please see the following paper:

 > [Automatic Differentiation of Binned Likelihoods With RooFit and Clad](https://arxiv.org/abs/2304.02650)

+## Overview on RooFit implementation details to access source code transformation AD

+In RooFit jargon, what is meant by a "RooFit class" is a class inheriting from RooAbsArg that represents a mathematical function, a PDF, or any other transformation of inputs that are also represented by RooAbsArg objects.
+Almost all final classes deriving from RooAbsArg have RooAbsReal as an intermediate base class, which is the base class for all RooAbsArg that represent real-valued nodes in the computation graph.
+As such RooFit objects are so prevalent in practice, the names RooAbsArg and RooAbsReal are used interchangeably in this guide.

+Users take these classes to build a computational graph that represents the PDF (also called "model") that they want to use for fitting the data.
+The user then passes his final PDF and a RooAbsData object to the RooAbsPdf::fitTo() method, which implicitly creates a negative-log likelihood (NLL) that RooFit minimizes for parameter estimation.
+The NLL object, internally created by RooAbsPdf::createNLL(), is a RooAbsArg itself.
+In technical terms, it's another larger computation graph that emcompasses the computation graph representing the PDF.

+To enable source code transformation AD for RooFit NLLs with Clad, RooFit has a routine that can traverse a computation graph made of RooAbsArg objects and transform it to much simpler C++ code that mathematically represents the same computation, but without any overhead that is hard to digest by the AD tool.

+On a high level, this *code generation* is implemented as follows:

+1. The computation graph is visited recursively by a RooFit::Detail::CodeSquashContext object, via the virtual RooAbsArg::translate() function that implements the translation of a given RooFit class to minimal C++ code.
+This is an example of the visitor pattern.

+2. The generated code is processed by a RooFuncWrapper object, which takes care of just-in-time compiling it with the ROOT interpreter, generating the gradient code with Clad, and compiling that as well.

+3. Since the RooFuncWrapper is implementing a RooAbsArg itself, it can now be used as a drop-in replacement for the RooAbsArg that was the top node of the original computation graph, with the added benefit that it can be queried for the gradient.

+In summary, the important ingredient to enable AD in RooFit is to support the **C++ code generation** from RooFit classes.

 # Steps to add AD support in RooFit classes

 Clad requires the code for models to be within a single translation unit.
-This has been implemented in RooFit by moving the computational aspects of each model into a single header file named [EvaluateFuncs].
+This has been implemented in RooFit by moving the computational aspects of the RooFit class to free functions in a single header file named [EvaluateFuncs].

+Furthermore, the `RooAbsArg::translate()` function needs to be overridden to specify how the class is translating to C++ code that is using the aforementioned free function.

-To add AD support to an existing RooFit model, following changes are required.
+To add AD support to an existing RooFit class, following changes are required.

-**1. Extract model into a separate file** Implement the Probability Density Function (PDF) for your model as a standalone function in [EvaluateFuncs].
+**1. Extract logic into a separate file** Implement what your class is supposed to do as a free function in [EvaluateFuncs].
 This implementation must be compatible with the syntax supported by Clad.

 **2. Refactor evaluate():** Refactor the existing `evaluate()` function to use the `EvaluateFuncs.h` implementation.
 This is optional, but can reduce code duplication and potential for bugs.
 This may require some effort if an extensive caching infrastructure is used in your model.

 **3. Add translate():** RooFit classes are extended using a (typically) simple `translate()` function that extracts the mathematically differentiable properties out of the RooFit classes that make up the statistical model.

 The `translate()` function helps implement the Code Squashing logic that is used to optimize numerical evaluations.
-It accomplishes this by using a small subset of helper functions that are available in the `CodeSquashContext` and `RooFuncWrapper` classes (see Appendix B).
+It accomplishes this by using a small subset of helper functions that are available in the `RooFit::Detail::CodeSquashContext` and `RooFuncWrapper` classes (see Appendix B).
 It converts a RooFit expression into a form that can be efficiently evaluated by Clad.

 The `translate()` function returns an `std::string` representing the underlying mathematical notation of the class as code, that can later be concatenated into a single string representing the entire model.
 This string of code is then just-in-time compiled by Cling (a C++ interpreter for Root).

 **4. analyticalIntegral() Use Case:** If your class includes (or should include) the `analyticalIntegral()` function, then a simple `buildCallToAnalyticIntegral()` function needs to be created to help call the `analyticalIntegral()` function.

-# Example to illustrate the "Steps to add AD support in RooFit classes"
+# Example for adding AD support to RooFit classes

 Let us take the `RooPoisson.cxx` class as an example.

 > [roofit/roofit/src/RooPoisson.cxx](https://github.com/root-project/root/blob/6136be0d4514591d8ab93815be941702f5509298/roofit/roofit/src/RooPoisson.cxx)

 First step is to locate the `evaluate()` function.
 Most RooFit classes implement this function.

 > RooFit internally calls the `evaluate()` function to evaluate a single node